seandinwiddie/project-root/README.md

 - `components/`: A directory that contains the React components used by the application.
 - `styles/`: A directory that contains the CSS styles used by the application.

-#### `app.js`
+#### `App.tsx`
 defines and renders the top-level React component
 The "main" script file for the application

-#### store.js
+#### store.tsx

 sets up and manages the Redux store

 ## Installation and setup
-1. You can clone the repository to your local machine by running `git clone https://github.com/seandinwiddie/project-root.git` in your terminal.
+- You can clone the repository to your local machine by running `git clone https://github.com/seandinwiddie/project-root.git` in your terminal.
 This will create a copy of the project on your computer.

+- Install Expo CLI globally on your machine by running `npm install -g expo-cli` in your terminal.
+This will allow you to use the Expo CLI command globally on your machine.

+Create a new Expo project by running the following command in your terminal: `expo init project-root` This will create a new project in a directory called my-app and install all necessary dependencies.

-2. Navigate to the project directory by running `cd project-root`.
+- Navigate to the project directory by running `cd project-root`.
 This will move you into the root directory of the project.

-3. Install the project dependencies by running `npm install` in your terminal.
+- Install the project dependencies by running `npm install` in your terminal.
 This will download and install the required packages and libraries for the project to function properly.

-4. Install Expo CLI globally on your machine by running `npm install -g expo-cli` in your terminal.
-This will allow you to use the Expo CLI command globally on your machine.
-5. Run the application by running `expo start` in your terminal.
+- Run the application by running `expo start` in your terminal.
 This will start the development server and launch the project in a web browser or simulator.

-If you encounter any issues while installing or running the application, please refer to the project-root/READMEs/troubleshooting.md file for solutions to common problems.

 ## Usage